 So, what to make of ‘suggestive’, non-illustration art, pictures by Balthus for example?
 Gourmet food for thought.

-Des Artistes is close to Lincoln Center, so you might consider a drink there, followed by the stroll down the block to your theater.
+Des Artistes is close to Lincoln Center.
+You might consider a drink there, followed by the stroll down the block to your theater.